pasdoc/pasdoc/tests/README.md

 Notes:

 - Please keep prefixes "ok_", "warning_", "error_" lowercase so that
-  e.g. the file-mask `ok_*' works as expected on case-sensitive file-systems.
+  e.g. the file-mask `ok_*` works as expected on case-sensitive file-systems.
   Try to follow the convention "prefix_description_of_test_lowercase_with_underscores.pas".